 How the Kabuki stage works

 Kabuki has created many gimmicks to entertain the audience.

 In particular, the revolving stage is a device that not only changes the scene but also makes it possible to show different places at the same time.

 It was invented in Japan in the first half of the 18th century and is now being adopted in theaters around the world.

 There are many theaters where you can see Kabuki, but we would like to introduce the Kabukiza theater in Tokyo, which can be said to be like the headquarters of modern Kabuki in Japan.

-It’s been around for over 100 years and was rebuilt in 2013 and became the talk of the town.
-Kabuki plays are performed almost all year round, making it easy for both beginners and travelers to watch the play, as you can listen to an earphone guide and watch detailed commentary from your seat if you rent a monitor.
+It’s been around for over 100 years.
+It was rebuilt in 2013 and became the talk of the town.
+Kabuki plays are performed almost all year round, making it easy for beginners and travelers to watch the play, as you can listen to an earphone guide and watch detailed commentary from your seat if you rent a monitor.